Skip to content

 Step 3 - Define the physics

-For this example, only Solid mechanics are required.
+For this example, only Solid mechanics is required.
+Add it and define interactions:

 • Add Clamp.

-• As target, select the middle-most point of the beam inside the volume (point 7).
+• As target, select the middle-most point of the beam inside the volume (7).

 • Set Mesh quality to Expert settings.